ErikBird/OpenReviewCrawler/documentation/statistics_of_the_data.md

 ![](../resources/comment_distribution.svg )

 #### Distribution within each Venue over all Years
 Distributions are displayed with violin plots.
-The middle line marks the median.
+Top and bottom line mark the highest/ lowest value and the middle line marks the median.
 ![](../resources/venue_comment_distribution.svg )

 #### Distribution within each Venue & Year